thisRaptori/raptori/src/posts/general/impostor-syndrome-vs-the-dunning-kruger-effect/post.md

 > To find the sweet spot between impostor syndrome and overconfidence, you first need to understand that you can make mistakes without it reflecting on your competence.

-Once you've internalised this, you will have built the foundation of a balanced mindset.
-You'll be better prepared to make mistakes and learn from them, and to begin anticipating the gaps in your knowledge before they even become a problem.
-You'll be ready to build up that nebulous thing we call "experience", and unlock the wisdom it contains.
+Once you've internalised this idea, you will have built the foundation of a balanced mindset.
+You'll be better prepared to make mistakes and learn from them, to create good habits with positive feedback loops, and to begin anticipating the gaps in your knowledge before they even become a problem.

+So please, don't be so hard on yourself!